-Intergovernmental Panel on Climate Change (IPCC 6 or more recent) Assessment Report: Through its assessments, the IPCC determines the international state of knowledge on climate change.
+Intergovernmental Panel on Climate Change Assessment Report (IPCC 6, or more current version if available): Through its assessments, the IPCC determines the international state of knowledge on climate change.
 It identifies where there is agreement in the scientific community and where further research is needed.
 The modeled climate scenarios generated by scientists from around the world used in the IPCC assessment are the basis for all local sources of projected (future) climate data.
 Use this source for general context about the most up-to-date assessment of global and regional climate trends.
-The IPCC 6 provides an Interactive Atlas.
-Scroll down on the webpage to view an introductory video.
-On the Atlas webpage, click on Regional Information to access the map tool with datasets covering multiple climate variables, periods, and seasons in the Central North America (CAN) region.
+The Summary for Policymakers discusses the Shared Socioeconomic Pathways (SSPs) scenarios and modelled pathways used for the assessment (based on CMIP6 climate models).
 (Source: Intergovernmental Panel on Climate Change)

-National Oceanic and Atmospheric Administration (NOAA) Climate.gov: This is an additional source of timely and authoritative scientific data and information about climate, coordinated with many of the other sources listed.
+National Oceanic and Atmospheric Administration (NOAA): NOAA Climate.gov is an additional source of timely and authoritative scientific data and information about climate, coordinated with many of the other sources listed.
+The dataset on Future Climate Projections - Graphs & Maps is based on (older) CMIP5 climate models.
 (Source: National Oceanic and Atmospheric Administration)